Columbus White-Collar Crime Lawyers

 Credit card fraud.
 This type of fraud can involve a variety of criminal acts that range from unauthorized use of another person’s credit card to large operations in which credit card information is stolen via mail or the internet.
 Credit card fraud includes:

 - Opening accounts using stolen credit card information and/or via identity theft

 - Making purchases with another person’s credit card without their authorization

 - Applying for a credit card or line of credit using another’s personal information

-Conspiracy occurs when two or more people form an agreement and formulate a plan to commit a crime.
+Conspiracy.
+Conspiracy is when two or more people formulate a plan to commit a crime.
 Two or more people who come to a mutual understanding to commit a crime become willingly and knowingly involved in the conspiracy, and take overt action to carry out the conspiracy.
 The success of the plan can be irrelevant to the charges.
 Conspiracy requires a minimum of two individuals, but there is no limit on the number of individuals involved.

-The Columbus criminal defense attorneys at Soroka & Associates is ready to defend you from federal and state white collar crimes.
+The Columbus criminal defense attorneys at Soroka & Associates is ready to defend you against federal and state white-collar crime charges.
 Enforcement agencies have a tremendous amount of resources at their disposal to pursue you.
 Do not face them alone.
 We are ready to provide a strong defense.
 Call 614-358-6525 or use our contact form to schedule a free consultation.
 We serve clients in Columbus and throughout Central Ohio, including in Licking County, Delaware County, Fairfield County, and beyond.